mrismanaziz/Reforestation/README.md

-## When my wife told me to stop impersonating a flamingo, I had to put my foot down.
+## A man tried to sell me a coffin today.
+I told him that's the last thing I need.